MantisVision/webUtils/docs/synchronizer.md

 ```

 ### Play / Pause / Stop / Volume
 ``VideoSync`` class provides ``play()``, ``pause()`` and ``stop()`` methods for playing, pausing and stopping of the videos it currently manages.
-You must no longer call these methods directly on the passed objects because that would mess up with the internal synchroniozations of the videos. ``VideoSync`` object will also on itself automatically pause its videos if any of them starts buffering either video or RYSK data.
+You must no longer call these methods directly on the passed objects because that would mess up with the internal synchronizations of the videos. ``VideoSync`` object will also on itself automatically pause its videos if any of them starts buffering either video or RYSK data.

 ### Jumping to a different timestamp
 ``VideoSync`` class provides ``jumpAt(timestamp)`` method which allows you to change the current timestamp of all the managed videos to the given value (in seconds).
 It's possible that the new timestamp will be higher than the duration of some of those videos.
 In such a case, they stop playing and only the videos with a sufficient duration jump to the desired timestamp.
 Again, you should not change timestamp of the managed videos yourself because that may lead to troubles with the synchronization.

 ### Setting volume
 In order to change the volume of the underlying videos, you should call ``setVolume()`` method of the ``VideoSync`` object.
 It takes two arguments:
-1. level of the volume - if 0, the videos will mute, if 1, they play in the standard strenght.
+1. level of the volume - if 0, the videos will mute, if 1, they play in the standard strength.
 Bear in mind that Some browsers may only recognize values 0 and 1.
 2. RYSKUrl or HTMLVideoElement (or an array of them) which should afflicted by the change.
 You can use this parameter to set the volume only of some of the managed videos.
 If the second parameter isn't provided, all of the managed videos (even those added later on) will be set to the new volume.

 By default, the volume of Synchronizer is set to 0, so you have to call ``setVolume`` manually at least once to set to to an appropriate value.
 This is by design because some browsers may want to autoplay videos only if they're mute.